PtJade-Ceramic/CMD/README.md

 ## Terms and definitions

-For this document, the terms and definitions given in [ISO/IEC 2382, _Information technology — Vocabulary_](https://www.iso.org/standard/63598.html) and [Windows commands][commands for Windows] apply.
+For this document, the terms and definitions given in [ISO/IEC 2382](https://www.iso.org/standard/63598.html) and [Windows commands][commands for Windows] apply.

 ISO and IEC maintain terminology databases for use in standardization at the following addresses: